aehrc/pathling/site/docs/fhirpath/functions.md

 [lookup](https://www.hl7.org/fhir/codesystem-operation-lookup.html) response in
 order for it to be returned by this function.
 If there are no matches, the function will return an empty collection.

-An optional language parameter string can also be specified to control the language of the return (formatted as per: https://www.rfc-editor.org/rfc/rfc9110.html#name-accept-language).
+The optional `language` parameter can be used to specify the preferred language for the multilingual values
+(formatted as per: https://www.rfc-editor.org/rfc/rfc9110.html#name-accept-language).

 See [Properties](https://www.hl7.org/fhir/codesystem.html#properties)